Specifying the engineering for thermoplastic polyethersulfone for separation membranes

 Depending on the structure of the filter module in which they will be mounted, separation membranes may take the form of hollow tubes or flat membranes.
 Hollow tubes commonly are used when filtering liquids with low solids, and can be kept clean and running efficiently with occasional backwashing and clean-in-place (CIP) procedures.

-Seperation Membrane Materials
+Separation Membrane Materials

 Various materials are used to produce separation membranes, the most common being polymeric.
 Examples include polyvinylidene fluoride (PVDF), polytetrafluoroethylene (PTFE), cellulose acetate (CA), polysulfone (PSU) and PES.
 Ceramics like aluminum oxide (Al2O3) or metals like titanium dioxide (TiO2) or stainless steel also can be used, however.
 Polymers generally are preferred owing to their flexibility and chemical compatibility.
 However, for the most demanding filtration processes—aggressive chemicals, temperature extremes, or high solids, for instance—ceramic or metallic materials may be necessary.